pleachcx/encore_gatsby/content/pages/home.md

 ## We take the stress out it

 It often takes a team of people from stylists to trades to prepare a home for sale.
-At Encore Home Staging, you only need to deal with one person from start to finish.
-Our experienced and friendly client managers ensure that everything is done so that your home is market ready.
+At Encore Home Staging, our experienced and friendly client managers, manage the team for you and ensure that your home is market ready.

 Leave it with us and save yourself both time, money and a potential headache.